austin-hwang/ai-scheduler/README.md

 There are 5 options:

-1. Schedule an event using NLP
+1. Schedule an event by typing a sentence.
+Note that sentence parsing only has moderate robustness to diverse input so be cautious with input--or you can have fun and deliberately put in unexpected input!
-2. Display available events that are already scheduled
+2. Display available events to be scheduled
-3. Find optimal time for events based on inputted textfile of a person's schedule in `nlp/constraints.txt`
+3. Find a recommended time for events based on constraints defined by the participants' schedules in `nlp/constraints.txt`.
+This can still be run without inputting any events.
+This option uses simulated annealing to find the recommended assignment.
-4. Recommend a friend based concentration and club
+4. Find a friend recommendation based concentration and club
 5. Exit program

 ## Project Structure